-One of the most glorious moments in any American Football or a Canadian Football game is a ‘Pick 6’.
-It is definitely one of my favorites.
-It gets the crowd on their feet, and for a good reason too.
+One of the most glorious moments in any American Football or Canadian Football game is a “Pick 6”.
+It is definitely one of my favorites, and it gets the crowd on their feet for a good reason, too.

 So, what is a Pick 6 in American Football?